kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 The selection strategy can be configured via the `HEADROOM_SELECTION_STRATEGY` environment variable in the Endpoint Picker deployment.

-## Deploying with SLO-Aware Routing
+## Deploying with Latency-Based Routing

 ### Prerequisites

 Before you begin, ensure you have a functional Inference Gateway with at least one model server deployed.
-If you haven't set this up yet, please follow the [Getting Started Guide](./getting-started-latest.md).
+If you haven't set this up yet, please follow the [Getting Started Guide](getting-started-latest.md).

 ### Deployment

-To enable SLO-aware routing, you must enable the latency predictor in the chart and have built the images for the training/prediction sidecars, which are then deployed as containers alongside the Endpoint Picker.
+To enable latency-based routing, you must enable the latency predictor in the chart and have built the images for the training/prediction sidecars, which are then deployed as containers alongside the Endpoint Picker.
 When the latency predictor is enabled, the `slo-aware-routing` and `slo-aware-profile-handler` plugins are automatically configured.

 #### Steps:

 1. Build the predictor and sidecar images from inside the `latencypredictor` package.
-See the [Latency Predictor - Build Guide](../../../latencypredictor/README.md) for instructions.
+See the [Latency Predictor - Build Guide](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/latencypredictor/README.md) for instructions.

-2. Set your Docker repository path by replacing the placeholders in Helm chart [values.yaml](../../../config/charts/inferencepool/values.yaml) in the format `us-docker.pkg.dev/PROJECT_ID/REPOSITORY` based on what you used to build the sidecars in the Build Guide from step 1.
+2. Set your Docker repository path by replacing the placeholders in Helm chart [values.yaml](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/config/charts/inferencepool/values.yaml) in the format `us-docker.pkg.dev/PROJECT_ID/REPOSITORY` based on what you used to build the sidecars in the Build Guide from step 1.

 3. Deploy the chart with the latency predictor enabled by setting `inferenceExtension.latencyPredictor.enabled` to `true` in your `values.yaml` file, or by using the `--set` flag on the command line: